Skylar0317/Skylar0317/README.md

 ## ⚡ Fun Facts

 - I used to be a hardcore introvert (INTP all the way)... but recently, I’ve evolved into an E.
   Want to know how that happened?
-Let’s talk 😉
 - I still can’t ride a bike.
 Yet.
 (Maybe someday?)
 - Proud owner of 23 pairs of funky, colorful socks.